CU-CommunityApps/cd-simplesamlphp-auth-wp-plugin/README.md

 - settings can be configured under settings -> [Simplesamlphp auth](/wp-admin/options-general.php?page=cd-simplesamlphp-auth-wp-plugin)

-- Log into site and should be redirected to simplesamlphp auth.
+- Logout and then Log into site and should be redirected to simplesamlphp auth.